 - In addition to maintaining and building upon our longstanding relationships with GM, Stellantis and Ford, we are focused on generating profitable growth with new and existing global customers.
-Recent new business awards and program launches include customers such as Mercedes-AMG, Chery Automobile Co.
-Ltd., NIO Inc. and EKA Mobility. - Electrification is a growing portion of our new and incremental business backlog, as well as our quoted and emerging new business opportunities, and is a significant element of our future growth strategy. - We continue to evaluate and consider strategic opportunities that will complement our core strengths and supplement our diversification strategies while providing future, profitable growth prospects.
-Our acquisition of Tekfor in 2022 is an example of our tactical approach to strategic transactions.
+Recent new business awards and program launches include customers such as Jupiter Electric Mobility, Mahindra and Skywell. - Electrification is a growing portion of our new and incremental business backlog, as well as our quoted and emerging new business opportunities, and is a significant element of our future growth strategy.